openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/config.rst

       :guilabel:`Use the VMware DVS firewall driver`.

    .. figure:: _static/settings.png
-      :width: 100%
+      :width: 90%

    .. caution::
-      VMware DVS ML2 plugin does not support the Distributed Virtual Routers (DVR) feature.
+      The VMware DVS ML2 plugin does not support the Distributed Virtual Routers (DVR) feature.
 Therefore, do not select :guilabel:`Neutron DVR` in :menuselection:`Neutron L3 Configuration -> Neutron Advanced Configuration`.

 .. raw:: latex